Saudi-U.S. relations to withstand North American oil boom

 As part of the changing relationship, Saudi has been buying tens of billions of dollars worth of U.S. military aircraft while turning to other oil customers.

-"Saudi seems to be arming themselves on the assumption that they are going to have to play a larger role in their own defence," Freeman said.
+"Saudi seems to be arming themselves on the assumption that they are going to have to play a larger role in their own defense," Freeman said.

 Analysts will be watching for clues in Naimi's speech that in the face of weak demand from Europe and flat Asian near-term consumption, the kingdom may want to support oil prices from falling.